-Shasha Li, MD, PhD, joined the faculty at Massachusetts General Hospital (MGH) and Harvard Medical School (HMS) with the goal of improving the understanding of the physiological implications of altered neural networks in neurological diseases.
-She has made substantial contributions to the field of neurorehabilitation through the application of her specialized knowledge in neuromodulation (primarily transcranial magnetic stimulation, TMS) and neuroimaging.
-Specifically, her current research focuses on the development of novel insights into the altered brain network in auditory communication disorders, particularly in stroke and/or amyotrophic lateral sclerosis (ALS) survivors and investigating the neurophysiological correlation with auditory-related deficits and the mechanism of the non-invasive brain stimulation (TMS and transcranial direct current stimulation) combined with multi-modal MR techniques in individualized precise therapeutic neuromodulation.
+Shasha Li, M.D., Ph.D., joined the faculty at Massachusetts General Hospital (MGH) and Harvard Medical School (HMS) with the goal of improving the understanding of the physiological implications of altered neural networks in neurological diseases.
+She has made substantial contributions to the field of neurorehabilitation through the application of her specialized knowledge in neuromodulation (primarily transcranial magnetic stimulation, TMS, and transcranial direct current stimulation, tDCS) and cutting-edge neuroimaging.
+Specifically, her lab’s research focuses on the development of novel insights into brain recovery, particularly in investigating brain recovery prediction among a broad clinical population of neurological diseases in correlation with the mechanism of the non-invasive brain stimulation (TMS and tDCS) combined with multi-modal MR techniques in individualized, precise therapeutic neuromodulation.

 MD, Sichuan University, Chengdu, China; PhD in Physical Medicine & Rehabilitation, Sichuan University, Chengdu, China

 1. Shasha Li, Cheng Luo, Bo Yu, Bo Yan, Qiyong Gong, Chengqi He, Li He, Xiaoqi Huang, Dezhong Yao, Su Lui, Hanhe Tang, Qin Chen, Yan Zeng, Dong Zhou.
 Functional magnetic resonance imaging study on dysphagia after unilateral hemispheric stroke: a preliminary study.
 Journal of Neurology, Neurosurgery, and Psychiatry, 2009;80(12):1320-1329